Search for an eV-scale sterile neutrino with the first six detection units of KM3NeT/ORCA

-The ORCA6 upper limits at $90\%$ CL are compared with the results of other experiments in figure \ref{f:unblind-ext}.
-They are competitive with these existing results, especially concerning the limit on the $\nu_\tau$ mixing with the sterile state: only DeepCore, using $7.5$ years of data, puts a stronger constraint on $|U_{\tau 4}|^2$.
+The ORCA6 limits reported in figure \ref{f:unblind-ext} are competitive with the existing results, especially concerning the limit on the $\nu_\tau$ mixing with the sterile state: only DeepCore, using $7.5$ years of data, puts a stronger constraint on $|U_{\tau 4}|^2$.
 For $|U_{\mu 4}|^2$, ANTARES, IceCube, DeepCore and Super-Kamiokande all put stronger constraints than ORCA6, but these results were obtained with several years of data-taking from complete detectors, while the ORCA6 measurement was obtained with 1.4 years of data recorded with a detector that was $5\%$ of its final size.
-All analyses considered here treat $\delta_{24}$ as a free nuisance parameter, with the exception of Super-Kamiokande and IceCube.
-The Super-Kamiokande analysis fixes $\delta_{24}=0$, leading to more restrictive limits than with a free $\delta_{24}$.
-The IceCube analysis relies on the TeV disappearance feature which is less sensitive to $\delta_{24}$.
-It uses $\delta_{24}=\pi$, as this choice was found to yield the most conservative limits.
 The performance of KM3NeT/ORCA is due to its good sensitivity to $\nu_\mu$ in the $20-30$ GeV region which allows for the monitoring of the first $\nu_\mu \rightarrow \nu_\tau$ standard oscillation maximum.
 Other detectors have to rely on weaker effects at lower energy (e.g. Super-Kamiokande) or are optimised for slightly higher energies (e.g. ANTARES).